 by: Jessica Carranza Pino | Editor

-International scientific colleagues, universities, state and local representatives gathered on Friday afternoon to witness the handover ceremony for the prototype… Read moreNew generation: ‘Advancing our understanding of the universe’
+International scientific colleagues, universities, state and local representatives gathered on Friday afternoon to witness the handover ceremony for the prototype of the Next Generation antennae (ngVLA) at the Very Large Array.

 by: Ungelbah Dávila and Jessica Carranza Pino